reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 ### Cluster Name Approach

-Spring Cloud AWS requires clusters of the same name as cache names to exist in the ElastiCache:
+Spring Cloud AWS requires clusters of the same name as the cache name to exist in the ElastiCache:

 ![ElastiCache Clusters](/assets/img/posts/spring-elasticache-redis/cache-clusters.png)